gptune/GPTune/README.md

 2. Functions: the user can define a Python function that returns a boolean.

 #### Objective Function
-The user need to define a Python function representing the objective function
+The user need to define a Python function representing the objective function to be optimized
 ```
 def objectives(point)
-   # extract the parameters, invoke the application code, and store the objective function value in 'result'
+   # extract the parameters from 'point', invoke the application code, and store the objective function value in 'result'
    return result
 ```
 Here point is a dictionary containing key pairs representing task and tuning parameters.
-If the application code is distributed-memory parallel, the user needs to modify the application code (in C, Fortran, Python, etc.) with the MPI spawning syntax and invoke the code using MPI.COMM_SELF.Spawn from mpi4py.
+If the application code is distributed-memory parallel, the user needs to modify the application code (in C, C++, Fortran, Python, etc.) with the MPI spawning syntax and invoke the code using MPI.COMM_SELF.Spawn from mpi4py.
 Please refer to the user guide for details https://github.com/gptune/GPTune/blob/master/Doc/GPTune_UsersGuide.pdf.

 #### Performance Models